 10. Granola Bars

-Coming in at number 10 is a good ol’ granola bar.
+Coming in at number 10 on The Definitive Top 10 Halloween Candy List is a good ol’ granola bar.
 While not as exciting as the other contenders, it does have its charms.
 For example, it’s probably not that unhealthy, so it can be used in candy negotiations (ie. “Daddy?
 Can I have a chocolate bar?”
 “No!
 No more junk.
 Go eat a granola bar or something.”).
 Plus, since nary an apple was found in any of the loot bags this year, it’ll have to do, as the only nutrional option.

 Conversely, let’s talk about Rockets.
 These sweet tasting packages of sugar tablets have little in the way of nutritional value.
 However, they are a favorite among the kids, since they are sweet tasting packages of sugar tablets.
 The only reason that they aren’t higher on the list is because of J’s habit of playing with them and pretending they’re medicine.
 The idea of a little girl and her stuffed animals play-popping pills is kind of weird, what can I say.